ioccc-src/winner/1993/cmills/README.md

 	the right answer - it's "The Obfuscated C Contest [sic]" - but it brought down the house of Apple partisans...

 [The expression on Bill Gates' face was a sight to behold, as reported to us by several who were there].

 You must set $DISPLAY in your environment or the program will dump core.
 This is not a bug as the author documented it as a feature.  :-)

 The optional argument is integer which controls the speed of the program.
 By default the speed is 9.
 You may want to try 1.

 You will have to kill the program (i.e., ^C) to stop it.

 WARNING: Slow servers or servers with long request queues will continue to 'run' for a while after you have killed the program.

 This program makes your windows about as useful as their windows. :-)

-## Author's comments
+## Author's comments:

 The program uses a single backing pixmap (which is the size of the screen) for all of its subwindows (with a little bit of trickery to move the offset around).
 This is much better (and faster) than the obvious implementation which would require a full-screen pixmap and a separate backing pixmap for each subwindow.

 The chance that a window breaks is based on it's kinetic energy, which in turn is based on it's area and speed.
 How silly!

 ## Copyright and CC BY-SA 4.0 License: